BananaBirdBoats/FFG-SWRPG-CharacterSheet-For-Roll20/README.md

       * The Base of Operations section is broken up into the 3 kinds of Bases; Rebel, Business, and Homestead
       * The Shared Resources is for anything that affects the group as a whole and not just the individual character.
   * I added a Companion Tab
+    * NOTE: This has been removed while more testing is ongoing
+      * When making the Companion Sheet I borrowed code from the regular Character Sheet tab, upon testing it was determined       some changes made to the main Character Sheet tab propogated to the Companion Sheet tab.
+When this is fixed I will           re-add the tab.
     * This is a slightly scaled down version of the main Character tab, but designed to be for a companion type character.
   * The GM sheet (-DicePool) now has a tab!
     * It has a method to roll the Game Mechanics, as well as a way to track the Mechanics of all the Players.